-There are general salary-related incentives for employing people and special incentives for employing disabled persons (see further under Chapter 6).
+There are general salary-related incentives for employing people and special incentives for employing disabled persons.
 Employers may retain the salary tax deducted from these disabled employees' earnings for a period of up to three years.
-Until 31 December 2017, employers may be refunded between 65% and 75% of tax paid in respect of new employees employed on a regular basis.
+Until 31 December 2019, employers may be refunded between 65% and 75% of tax paid in respect of new employees employed on a regular basis.